Dr. Michael J. Koplow is Israel Policy Forum’s Policy Director, based in Washington, DC.

-Eli W. Kowaz is Israel Policy Forum's Digital Director, based in New York, NY.
+Eli W. Kowaz is Israel Policy Forum's Communications Director, based in New York, NY.

 Nimrod Novik is the Israel Policy Forum (IPF) Israel Fellow.
 A former Senior Adviser to Shimon Peres and a Former Special Ambassador of the State of Israel, he is a Senior Associate of the Economic Cooperation Foundation (ECF) and Member of the Executive Committee of Commanders for Israel’s Security (CIS).

 Evan Gottesman is a writer and policy analyst based in the New York City area.
 He is an instructor at Rutgers University, where he teaches International Relations and researched Russia-Israel relations as a Lloyd C. Gardner Fellow.
 His work has been published by The National Interest, World Policy Journal, The Diplomat, The Jerusalem Post, ETH Zurich’s Center for Security Studies, and the Israel Policy Forum.

 Allison Good is a reporter based in Washington, DC.
 She has worked in strategic communications consulting for the oil and gas sector and previously interned at Noble Energy.

 Aidan Borkan currently studies at the University of Wisconsin-Madison.
 Born in Israel, he has lived in Kibbutz Ketura, Shorashim, Jerusalem, and Bat Yam.

 Ariella Plachta is a recent graduate of University of California, Santa Barbara in Political Science and International Relations.